Dexalot/dexalot-docs/docs/en/contracts/TradePairs.md

 - `T-POOA-01` : Only PO(PostOnly) Orders allowed for this pair
 - `T-AUCT-04` : market orders not allowed in auction mode

+`KILLED (CANCELED) conditions:`

+if a taker order remaining quantity is less then minPostAmount, the remaining quantity of the order will be canceled by emitting OrderStatusChanged event with `status = CANCELED` and `code = T-LTPA-01`.
+- `T-LTPA-01` : trade amount is less than minPostAmount.
+It can not be posted in the orderbook"

 The `OrderStatusChanged` event always will return an `id` (orderId) assigned by the blockchain along with your `clientOrderId` when trying to enter a new order even if 'REJECTED'. \
 `clientOrderId` is user generated and must be unique per traderaddress. \
+Uniqueness of the `clientOrderId` is not checked for neither `MARKET` nor fully closed taker `LIMIT` orders as their scope is only in the block they are being processed and they are never stored in the blockchain.
+In other words, the uniqueness is only enforced for `LIMIT` orders that are posted to the orderbook, and `clientOrderId` can be used to cancel them without waiting to receive the orderId back from the blockchain. \
 For MARKET orders, values sent by the user in the `price` and `type2` fields will be ignored and defaulted to `0` and `Type2.GTC` respectively. \
 Similarly for auction orders, values sent by the user in the `stp` and `type2` fields will be ignored